-We end this section with the following remark. \begin{rem} Let $(E,\theta)$ be the system of log Hodge bundles on a log pair $(Y,D)$ as that in \cref{thm:uniform}.
-One can also use the idea by Viehweg-Zuo \cite{VZ02} in constructing their \emph{Viehweg-Zuo} sheaf (based on the negativity of kernels of Higgs fields by Zuo \cite{Zuo00}) to prove a weaker result than \cref{thm:uniform}: for any holomorphic map $\gamma:C\to U$ from any open subset $C$ of $ \bC$ with $\gamma(C)\cap U^\circ\neq \varnothing$, there exists a Finsler metric $h_C$ of $T_Y(-\log D)$ (depending on $C$) and a K\"ahler metric $\omega_C$ for $Y$ (also depending on $C$) so that $|\gamma'(t)|_h^2\not\equiv 0$ and
+\begin{rem} Let $(E,\theta)$ be the system of log Hodge bundles on a log pair $(Y,D)$ as that in \cref{thm:uniform}.
+One can also use the idea by Viehweg--Zuo \cite{VZ02} in constructing their \emph{Viehweg--Zuo} sheaf (based on the negativity of kernels of Higgs fields by Zuo \cite{Zuo00}) to prove a weaker result than \cref{thm:uniform}: for any holomorphic map $\gamma\colon C\to U$ from any open subset $C$ of $ \bC$ with $\gamma(C)\cap U^\circ\neq \varnothing$, there exist a Finsler metric $h_C$ of $T_Y(-\log D)$ (depending on $C$) and a K\"ahler metric $\omega_C$ for $Y$ (also depending on $C$) so that $|\gamma'(t)|_h^2\not\equiv 0$ and

 It follows from our proof of \cref{main} that one can also combine \cref{thm:criteria} with this result, which is only weaker in appearance, to prove \cref{main}.
 The more general result \cref{thmx:uniform} will be used to prove \Cref{pseudo Kobayashi} in the next section. \end{rem}